Bank accounts for charities in the UK 2023

 Opening a bank account for a charity is quite similar to opening a bank account for a small business.

 It is also an essential step when initially setting up your charity, allowing you to properly manage all things money.
+This guide focuses on current accounts and everyday banking for charities.
+We have a separate guide on comparing savings accounts for charities.

 Compare bank accounts for charities